margaretmf/margaretmf.github.io/photography.md

 layout: default
 ---

-With a love for color and perspective, I capture beauty everywhere with an open eye and a heart filled with gratitude.
+With a love for color and perspective, an open eye, and a heart filled with gratitude, I capture beauty everywhere.

 <br>